p162577-dotcom/E-commerce-Customer-Behavior-Analysis-and-Purchase-Prediction-Using-Apache-Pig-Spark-MLlib-and-HBase/README.md

 ### 3. Optimize Promotion Timing

-User activity is higher around early afternoon.
-Promotional campaigns and recommendation messages can be scheduled during this period to increase engagement.
+The hourly user activity trend can help identify suitable periods for customer engagement.
+Promotional campaigns and recommendation messages can be scheduled during more active periods to increase visibility and engagement.

 ### 4. Prioritize High-Purchase Product Categories